Povstalec/StargateJourney/computercraft/stargate_interface.md

 the Stargate will not be able to form a connection with the address that is not on the whitelist.
 That being said, the Stargate can't dial the address or accept a connection from an address that is not on the whitelist.

+{: .note }
+Whitelisting a 9-chevron address will allow all 9-chevron address connections from/to that specific Stargate.
+However, connections using a 7/8-chevron address would not be possible from/to the Stargate with a whitelisted 9-chevron address unless those addresses are also specifically whitelisted.

 **Parameters**
 1. `address`: `number[]` The 7, 8 or 9-chevron address to be added to the whitelist.